Login for Trustees and advisors

 Give it time

-Finally, we don’t recommend you leaving it to the day before the review is due to start your assessment!
-Give yourself time to read the proposal thoroughly before writing and submitting your review.
+Finally, give yourself time to read the proposal thoroughly before writing and submitting your review.
 We try to ensure you have at least a month to review the application and we will send a reminder a week before the review is due.

 While we always include a full list of our grants in our Annual Reports and announce our lists of new awards via our News blog and social media, you may also search for grants we have awarded and related publications on Europe PMC.

-We aim to inform and influence the collective understanding of “what works” and enable community organisations to develop innovative, evidence-informed and best practice ways of delivering care and support for older people that drives systemic change.
+We aim to inform and influence the collective understanding of “what works” and work with community-facing organisations who wish to develop innovative, evidence-informed and best practice ways of delivering care and support for older people.

-We will be focusing our resources for the next plan period on just two or three programmes which have the potential for demonstrating good practice, contributing to achieving systemic change and developing an evidence base.
-We want to:
+We will be focusing our resources during this plan period on just two or three programmes which have the potential for demonstrating good practice, contributing to achieving systemic change and developing an evidence base.
+We will also set about building our social investment portfolio and will consider social investment opportunities which are wholly or substantially aligned with our mission.

 Develop innovative, cross-sector partnerships which are, or have the potential to be, transformational for the organisation or sector or transformational for the understanding of the subject matter.
-This may involve traditional grant funding models but also more innovative forms of finance.
+This may involve traditional grant funding models but also more innovative forms of finance – see also our Impact Investment Policy.

 Support evidence-led, people-centred community programmes which make full use of the range of community assets – in particular, those which create age-friendly environments, connect older people to the wider community and enable them to stay in their own homes for longer.